Sam Rockwell: 1999–2016: Hollywood recognition

 In 2007, Rockwell guest-starred in the web series Casted: The Continuing Chronicles of Derek Riffchyn, Greatest Casting Director in the World.
 Ever.
 He appears opposite Jonathan Togo as Derek and Justin Long as Scott.
 Rockwell plays an aspiring young actor named Pete Sampras.
 In 2009, he starred in the critically acclaimed science fiction film Moon, directed by Duncan Jones.
 His performance as a lonely astronaut on a long-term solo mission to the Moon was widely praised, with some critics calling for an Academy Award for Best Actor nomination.
+Rockwell went on to say about playing the dual roles: "The trick of (playing opposite yourself) is you can be your own director and have control over the scene because you're playing both parts ...
+That's a trick I've seen done well a couple of times ...
+Jeremy Irons in Dead Ringers, I watched that quite a bit and I watched Midnight Cowboys."
 On May 3, 2010, it was announced that Rockwell would team up again with Iron Man 2 director Jon Favreau for Favreau's adaptation of the graphic novel Cowboys & Aliens.
 He played a bar owner named Doc who joins in the pursuit of the aliens.

 Rockwell also had key roles in Martin McDonagh's Seven Psychopaths (2012), and Nat Faxon and Jim Rash's The Way, Way Back (2013).
 For his performance in The Way, Way Back, some critics felt he again deserved an Academy Award nomination.
+He went on to say: "Oh man, I love that movie.
+That's a fun movie.
+We were ab-libbing.
+That's essentially Bill Murray in Meatballs - I mean, that's the character."
 In January 2014, it was announced that Rockwell was cast in The Eel, in which he played an escaped convict.
 The film was produced by Kevin Walsh, Nat Faxon, and Jim Rash, marking Rockwell's second collaboration with all three.
 Additionally, in 2015 Rockwell starred in two films, remake of Poltergeist and Mr. Right.
-Mr. Right is about an ex-CIA agent turned hitman who gained a conscience and turned the tables on those that hired him as a hitman.
-He was also brutally honest with his girlfriend, portrayed by Anna Kendrick, on what he does.
+The latter is about an ex-CIA agent turned hitman who gained a conscience and turned the tables on those that hired him as a hitman.
+He also becomes brutally honest with his girlfriend, portrayed by Anna Kendrick, on what he does.
 She then turns herself into a hitwoman.
 On May 3, 2016, it was announced that Rockwell would voice Mortimer Ramsey in the action video game Dishonored 2.
 Rockwell was cast along with other Marvel Cinematic Universe actors.